sdiehl/wiwinwlh/tutorial.md

 instance Convertible Char where convert = ord

+-- (2) Associated form
+class Convertible a where
+  type Rep a
+  convert :: a -> Rep a

+instance Convertible Int where type Rep Int = Char convert = chr

+instance Convertible Char where type Rep Char = Int convert = ord
 ```

+Using the same example we used for multiparamater + functional dependencies illustration we see that there is
+a direct translation between the type family approach and functional dependencies.
+These two approaches have
+the same expressive power.

 An associated type family can be queried using the ``:kind!`` command in GHCi.